-1.16 As part of the online consultation, we asked respondents to state if they considered the Council had looked at suitable alternative approaches.
-Overall residents were satisfied that the Council had looked at other options, whereas landlords did not consider all options had been considered.
+- 1.16 As part of the online consultation, we asked respondents to state if they considered the Council had looked at suitable alternative approaches.
+Overall residents were satisfied that the Council had looked at other options, whereas landlords did not consider all options had been considered. - 1.17 Overall, 60.45% residents were in support of the outcomes of the scheme, whereas the vast majority of landlords were not.

-- 1.17 Overall, 60.45% residents were in support of the outcomes of the scheme, whereas the vast majority of landlords were not. - 1.18 We asked if respondents agreed with the proposed area.
-There was a mixed response with some commenting they were concerned it included the area beyond Durban Road, including Columbia Road, Cooper Road and Fairmont Road.
+- 1.18 We asked if respondents agreed with the proposed area.
+There was a mixed response to this question, with Landlords commenting they were concerned it included the area beyond Durban Road, including Columbia Road, Cooper Road and Fairmont Road.
+Residents in this area were in support of the introduction of the scheme, which reinforced the outcome from a previous petition to introduce selective licensing.
 Others said it should include the whole of the East Marsh. - 1.19 The scheme is designed to collaborate with landlords and tenants to help residents live in their homes longer, by working towards making it a better place to live.
-Overall, 29% said they strongly agreed and 33% said they agreed with this approach. - 1.20 We also responded to all specific concerns raised via face to face and on-line sessions and via email, all of which are detailed in appendix xx.
+Overall, 29% said they strongly agreed and 33% said they agreed with this approach. - 1.20 We also responded to all specific concerns raised via face to face and on-line sessions and via email.